Guangzhou

-The port of Guangzhou serves as transportation hub.
+The port of Guangzhou serves as a transportation hub.
 Guangzhou is also one of China's three largest cities.
-For a long time, it was the only Chinese port accessible to most foreign traders.
+For a long time, it was the only Chinese port accessible to the Europeans.
 Guangzhou was captured by the British during the First Opium War and no longer enjoyed a monopoly after the war.
-Consequently it lost trade to other ports such as Hong Kong and Shanghai, but continued to serve as a major entrepôt.
-Following the Second Battle of Chuenpi in 1841, the Treaty of Nanking was signed between Sir Robert Peel on behalf of Queen Victoria and Lin Zexu on behalf of Emperor Xuanzong and ceded Hong Kong to the United Kingdom on 26 January 1841 after the agreement of the Convention of Chuenpi.
+Consequently, it lost trade to other ports such as Hong Kong and Shanghai, but continued to serve as a major entrepôt at China.

 Guangzhou is at the center of the Guangdong–Hong Kong–Macau Greater Bay Area, the most populous built-up metropolitan region in the world.
-The area extends into neighboring cities such as Foshan, Dongguan, Zhongshan, Shenzhen parts of Jiangmen and Huizhou, as well as Zhuhai and Macau, forming an urban agglomeration of about 70 million residents.
+The area extends into neighboring cities such as Foshan, Dongguan, Zhongshan, Shenzhen, parts of Jiangmen and Huizhou, as well as Zhuhai and Macau, forming an urban agglomeration of about 70 million residents.
 It is also part of the Pearl River Delta Economic Zone.
 Administratively, the city holds subprovincial status and is one of China's nine National Central Cities.
 In the late 1990s and early 2000s, nationals of sub-Saharan Africa who had initially settled in the Middle East and Southeast Asia moved in unprecedented numbers to Guangzhou in response to the 1997/98 Asian financial crisis.
 The domestic migrant population from other provinces of China in Guangzhou was 40% of the city's total population in 2008.
 Guangzhou has one of the most expensive real estate markets in China.
 As of the 2020 census, the registered population of the city's expansive administrative area was 18,676,605 individuals (up 47 percent from the previous census in 2010), of whom 16,492,590 lived in 9 urban districts (all but Conghua and Zengcheng).
 Due to worldwide travel restrictions at the beginning of the COVID-19 pandemic, Guangzhou Baiyun International Airport, the major airport of Guangzhou, briefly became the world's busiest airport by passenger traffic in 2020.
 Guangzhou is the fifth most populous city by urban resident population in China after Shanghai, Beijing, Shenzhen and Chongqing.